pingan8787/awesome-ai-tools/README.md

 66. [Anthropic](https://www.anthropic.com/) 👉 AI research and products that put safety at the frontier

 67. [HuggingChat](https://huggingface.co/chat/) 👉 Making the best open source AI chat models available to everyone.

+68. [Whismer](https://whismer.com/) 👉 Build custom AI chatbot with your own data.

+69. [PurpleBuddy-AI](https://purplebuddy-ai.com/) 👉 We help entrepreneurs and marketers elevate user experience and streamline customer support on their websites using PurpleBuddy AI's intelligent chatbot technology.

+70. [Dialoq AI](https://dialoqai.com/) 👉 Build AI powered chatbot with your own data.
+Customize the chatbot's appearance and embed it on your website.

+71. [TeamSmart AI](https://www.teamsmart.ai/) 👉 The Chrome extension that takes your ChatGPT experience to the next level.

+72. [AutoResponder.ai](https://www.autoresponder.ai/) 👉 AutoResponder.ai automatically replies to messages from your favorite messengers using AI.
+There are many settings to customize the app to your liking.

 ## 10. <a name='ResearchEducation'></a>📚 Research & Education